 The Advanced Exploration Systems' (AES) BioSentinel project will develop, prototype, integrate, test, and prepare for the first spaceflight mission of a broadly applicable small satellite-based instrument platform to autonomously perform a range of human-exploration-relevant life-science studies of biological consequences of the space environment beyond Low Earth Orbit (LEO).
 The small, autonomous, low-power payload (a 6 unit CubeSat) will support biological/radiation testing on uncrewed missions such as Space Launch System (SLS) Exploration Mission-1 (EM-1).

-Radiation damage studies will be conducted using the yeast Saccharomyces cerevisiae and will report double stranded DNA breaks (DSBs) in response to ambient space radiation.
+Radiation damage studies will be conducted using the yeast Saccharomyces cerevisiae and will report DNA damage in response to ambient space radiation.
 The results will be critical for improving interpretation of the biological effects of space radiation exposure, and to reduce risk associated with long-duration human exploration.

-The “6U” (10 x 22 x 34 cm; 14 kg) BioSentinel nanosatellite as a secondary payload to fly aboard NASA’s Space Launch System (SLS) Exploration Mission (EM) 1, scheduled for launch in Late 2019.
-For the first time in over forty years, direct experimental data from biological studies beyond LEO will be obtained during BioSentinel’s 6- to 12-month mission.
+The “6U” (10 x 22 x 34 cm; 14 kg) BioSentinel nanosatellite as a secondary payload to fly aboard NASA’s first Space Launch System (SLS) Artemis-1 (previously referred to Exploration Mission (EM)-1), scheduled for launch in Late 2020.
+For the first time in over forty-five years, direct experimental data from biological studies beyond LEO will be obtained during BioSentinel’s 6- to 12-month mission.
 BioSentinel will measure the damage and repair of DNA in a biological organism and allow us to compare that to information from onboard physical radiation sensors.
 In order to understand the relative contributions of the space environment’s two dominant biological perturbations, reduced gravity and ionizing radiation, results from deep space will be directly compared to data obtained in LEO (on ISS) and on Earth.
 These data points will be available for validation of existing biological radiation damage and repair models, and for extrapolation to humans, to assist in mitigating risks during future long-term exploration missions beyond LEO.